 "It controls the government, the railroads, the Red Army, and vast resources.
 Russia is more than six times as large as the United States and too large for its people to united against Communism."

 Three of Alexander's sons are working in the United States.
-One is a stock broker in New York City, the second works for Marshal Field's department store in Chicago, and the third son works in a Connecticut airplane factory."
+One is a stockbroker in New York City, the second works for Marshall Field's department store in Chicago, and the third son works in a Connecticut airplane factory."